Hugh Howey

 The One.
 The Only.
 The Publishing dynamo.
 Nadene Carter.

 I was only three weeks into the querying process when I found my match.
 Her name was Nadene Carter and she had three qualities that put an end to my search.
 1) She is a dynamo.
 A whirlwind of focused energy.
-Tackling several things at a time, she manages her schedule in a way that gives each project her full attention without ever becoming overwhelmed or frustrated.
-I saw this in her treatment of my submission, going through the reading with haste, but managing to catch every nuance.
-At the…
+Tackling several things at a time, she manages her schedule in a way that… Continue reading

 What Twitter has taught me about…